-If you’re staying away from alcohol at a party and you’re feeling awkward about it, here are some tips to help you feel more comfortable saying no to a drink.
+You might be staying away from alcohol for any number of reasons.
+If the idea of attending a party and explaining that you are not drinking makes you anxious, here are some tips to help you feel more comfortable saying no to a drink.

 How to feel confident when not drinking on a night out